 If you like the idea of walking the Queen Charlotte Track and sea kayaking the beautiful Marlborough Sounds, then this is the tour for you.
 Walk the first three days of the track from Ship Cove as far as Torea Bay then trade hiking boots for water shoes and explore by kayak.
-Each night come to rest at iconic lodges – Furneaux Lodge, Punga Cove and Lochmara Lodge - all with a restaurant, comfortable accommodation and a superb setting.
+Each night come to rest at our handpicked lodges – Furneaux Lodge, Mahana Lodge and Portage Hotel - all with great food on offer, comfortable ensuite-style accommodation and a superb setting.
 Be part of a small walking and kayaking group and enjoy gourmet food and wine, discerning service and the knowledge of our local guides.
 Your track experience is made all the more easy by the Queen Charlotte Track’s unique water taxi pack transfer system leaving you to walk with just a day pack.
 Walking and kayaking – two great ways to experience the Queen Charlotte Track.

 A pre-tour briefing is held the day prior to departure.
 Details will be forwarded with your booking confirmation.